HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 	[mergetool "merge_wrapper"]
 		cmd = $HOME/merge-wrapper-script \"$BASE\" \"$LOCAL\" \"$REMOTE\" \"$MERGED\"

-Finally, create a TDSMerge entry, which is the entry that will be called by script for .item file merges.
+Finally, create a TDSMerge entry, which is the entry that will be called by the script for any .item file merges.

 	[mergetool "TDSMerge"]
 	    cmd = \"C:/Program Files (x86)/Hedgehog Development/Team Development for Sitecore (VS2013)/SitecoreItemMerge.exe\" \"$BASE\" \"$LOCAL\" \"$REMOTE\" \"$MERGED\"